Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 Defeating A Fatally Flawed Warehouse – Distribution Center Project

-If a warehouse – distribution center project is so poorly conceived or sited that impacts cannot be resolved, then the only option may be to prevent approval.
+If a warehouse – distribution center project is so poorly conceived or sited that impacts cannot be resolved, then the only option may be to block the issuance of an essential permit or other approval, like annexation or rezoning.
 This goal will be far easier to achieve if you can show decision-makers that you made a genuine effort to find Equitable Solutions.
-This is but one of many components of the CEDS Smart Legal Strategies approach which can triple the likelihood of defeating a fatally, flawed trucking facility project for a small portion of the usual cost.
+This is but one of many components of the CEDS Smart Legal Strategies approach which can triple the likelihood of defeating a fatally, flawed warehouse project for a fraction of the usual cost.

 CEDS Initial Strategy Analysis Best Place To Start

 CEDS offers many free resources that can guide you through strategies to preserve your neighborhood or the environment.
-These resources include the webpages listed to the right and our many free publications.
+These resources include the webpages listed under Issues We Can Help You Win.

 A number of folks find they lack the time to read through then implement the guidance on their own.
 Instead, they opt to retain CEDS to perform an Initial Strategy Analysis.